Von Neumann architecture: Mitigations

 The problem can also be sidestepped somewhat by using parallel computing, using for example the non-uniform memory access (NUMA) architecture—this approach is commonly employed by supercomputers.
 It is less clear whether the intellectual bottleneck that Backus criticized has changed much since 1977.
 Backus's proposed solution has not had a major influence.
 Modern functional programming and object-oriented programming are much less geared towards "pushing vast numbers of words back and forth" than earlier languages like FORTRAN were, but internally, that is still what computers spend much of their time doing, even highly parallel supercomputers.

-As of 1996, a database benchmark study found that three out of four CPU cycles were spent waiting for memory.
-Researchers expect that increasing the number of simultaneous instruction streams with multithreading or single-chip multiprocessing will make this bottleneck even worse.
-In the context of multi-core processors, additional overhead is required to maintain cache coherence between processors and threads.

 Self-modifying code

 Aside from the von Neumann bottleneck, program modifications can be quite harmful, either by accident or design.
-In some simple stored-program computer designs, a malfunctioning program can damage itself, other programs, or the operating system, possibly leading to a computer crash.
-Memory protection and other forms of access control can usually protect against both accidental and malicious program changes.
+If there is no form of memory protection to prevent overwriting of code, a malfunctioning program can damage itself, other programs, or the operating system, possibly leading to a computer crash.
+However, this problem also applies to conventional programs that lack bounds checking.
+Memory protection and various access controls generally safeguard against both accidental and malicious program changes.

+However, self-modifying code can be used to perform some optimizations that would not be possible on the Harvard architecture.